CedarGroveStudios/AD9833_ADSR_FeatherWing/README.md

 1)  A digital potentiometer approach is very viable and eliminates the DAC reference input bias distortion issue.
 7)  The digital potentiometer's 256-step resolution appears to be sufficient for artifactless envelope generation.
 ## Next Steps
-  * Redesign the PCB to include the digital potentiometer, improved noise filtering, increased output bandwidth, and allow substitution of the AD9837 device.
+  * Redesign the PCB to include the digital potentiometer, improved noise filtering, and increased output bandwidth.
+  * Create a version of the PCB for the low-power AD9837 device.
   * Design a Eurorack-compatible version that provides MIDI and CV/Gate inputs.
   * Design a desktop test equipment version with display and selector knob.
   *	Incorporate the knowledge and experience gained in this project into the design of an Arbitrary Waveform Generator FeatherWing.